Strategy and Performance Management

 Ethics and CSR considerations should, thus, be integrated into both external and internal audits as sources of opportunities and threats, strengths and weaknesses.

-Case example: Patagonia’s $10 million tax cut donation to environmental causes:
+Patagonia’s $10 million tax cut donation to environmental causes is a good example for contextual ambidexteriy:

 The following questions are designed to review and consolidate what you have learned and are a good starting point for preparing for the exam.